Alprostadil Urethral Suppository

-This medicine should only be used as needed to achieve an erection.
-Do not use this medicine more often than directed.
+This does not apply.
+This medication is not for regular use.
+This medication should only be used as needed to achieve an erection.
 Do not use more than 2 times in each 24-hour period.
-Each suppository is for a single use only and should be properly discarded after use.

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-If you experience dizziness or feel faint during sexual intercourse, this may be due to the lowering of your blood pressure.
+If you experience dizziness or feel faint during sexual intercourse, this may be due to low blood pressure.
 Lie down immediately and raise your legs.
-If symptoms persist, call your doctor promptly.
+If symptoms persist, call your care team promptly.

-This medicine does not protect you or your partner against HIV infection (AIDS) or any other sexually transmitted diseases.
+Using this medication does not protect you or your partner against HIV infection or other sexually transmitted infections (STIs).